Why Google Trends is one of the best product research & eCommerce tools

 While the focus of this guide is on Google Trends, we’ll reference Glimpse where relevant to highlight additional insights.

-Assuming we don't have access to Glimpse, we'll use ChatGPT to generate a list of subcategories that we can then view on Google Trends.
+Assuming you don't have access to Glimpse, you can use ChatGPT to generate a list of subcategories to then view on Google Trends.
 This approach reveals that “luxury watch,” “luxury handbag,” “cashmere sweater,” and “loafers” are all promising options.

-To determine which is the ripest opportunity, we’ll use the Compare feature to overlay search trajectories and compare relative volumes.
+To determine which is the ripest opportunity, use the Compare feature to overlay search trajectories and compare relative volumes.
+Among these options, loafers win with the highest volume and growth, making them a strong candidate for a catalog.

 fashion-comparisons

-Instead of manually comparing dozens of products within a category, we could also use Glimpse’s Related Trends feature, which automatically recommends trending keywords related to our exact keyword.
+Instead of manually comparing dozens of products within a category, you could also use Glimpse’s Related Trends feature, which automatically recommends trending keywords related to your exact keyword.

 loafers-related-trends

-However, we’re not yet ready to move on from loafers, as we'll first need to pull key insights using Google Trends other features, then find the specific variation of loafers (think style, material, brand, etc.) that’s growing the fastest.
+However, before moving on from loafers, you can pull key insights using Google Trends' other features, as well as find the specific variation of loafers that’s growing the fastest.

 Try it yourself: Apply the trend criteria to your list of subcategories to find the most promising option, then repeat the process with products.
 Lastly, compare the top products to each other to find the ripest opportunity.